 Peter appears regularly as counsel before Courts and other tribunals.
-He has represented clients at all levels of Court, including the British Columbia Supreme Court, the Federal Court, the British Columbia Court of Appeal, the Federal Court of Appeal and the Supreme Court of Canada.
+He has represented clients as counsel in the British Columbia Supreme Court, the Federal Court, the British Columbia Court of Appeal, the Federal Court of Appeal and the Supreme Court of Canada.

-Peter is a regular contributor to a local trade journal and writes on maritime law topics.
-He has written for the Advocate, the International Insurance Law Review, and co-authored the section on Canada for the International Comparative Legal Guide to: Commodities and Trade Law 2006.
+Peter is a regular contributor to local trade journals on maritime law topics.
+He has also written for the Advocate, the International Insurance Law Review, and co-authored the section on Canada for the International Comparative Legal Guide to: Commodities and Trade Law 2006.
 He is a frequent speaker, having presented at numerous conferences and to a number of industry groups, including the Chamber of Shipping of B.C.
 “Business of Shipping” course.
-Peter is currently active on the board of a number of societies and the Canadian Bar Association (“CBA”).
-He is presently Chair of the National Maritime Law Section of the CBA, and Chair of the Host Committee, ICMA, 2012.
-He has a long tradition of charitable fund raising for different organizations and competed in the 2008 Three Peaks Challenge fundraiser (a 24 hour challenge to climb 3 of the United Kingdom’s tallest peaks), which raised over £600,000.
+Peter is currently active on number of boards and other organizations.
+He is a director of the Chamber of Shipping of B.C.
+He is the immediate past Chair of the National Maritime Law Section of the Canadian Bar Association (“CBA”), and was Chair of the Host Committee of ICMA, 2012.
+He has a long tradition of charitable fund raising for different organizations including the Sailors Society when he competed in the 2008 Three Peaks Challenge fundraiser (a 24 hour challenge to climb 3 of the United Kingdom’s tallest peaks), which raised over £600,000.
 He has also been involved in the organization of many events (fundraising and educational) including Comité Maritime International, Vancouver.

 Colley West Shipping Co. v.
 Canada (Minister of Citizenship & Immigration); 2006 FC 1419, 57 Imm.
 L.R.
 (3d) 135, 56 Admin.
 L.R.
 (4th) 127, 304 F.T.R.
 149 (Eng.); Federal Court; Subject: Immigration; Immigration and citizenship --- Exclusion and removal -- Removal from Canada -- Appeals and judicial review -- Judicial review -- Miscellaneous issues.